Woodland management : publication

 Learn how to choose and maintain a chain saw for various tasks, including trimming, cutting firewood, and land clearing, with safety and maintenance tips.

-Tree decline results from environmental stressors like improper planting, overcrowding, and pests, leading to reduced vigor and increased susceptibility to disease.
+Tree decline results from environmental stressors like improper planting, overcrowding and pests, leading to reduced vigor and increased disease susceptibility.